 Materials must be in BPI-certified compostable bags and there is a five bag limit per person per day.

-You can purchase a composting bin at the Hennepin County Drop-off Facility in Brooklyn Park.
+You can purchase a backyard composting bin at the Hennepin County Drop-off Facility in Brooklyn Park.
 Bins are 3’ x 3’ x 3’, made of cedar and wire mesh.
-The cost is $45.

 Benefits of composting

 Compost is organic matter such as fruit and vegetable scraps or garden waste that has been broken down and can be used as fertilizer.
 Some benefits of composting:

 Great fertilizer for growing fruits, vegetables and herbs

 Regenerates poor and/or depleted soils and increases water retention

 Drop-off location and hours